mfbenitezp/fernandobenitez.co/content/form/contact.md

 ---
 date: ""
 description: Please feel free to contact me for questions, collaborations, suggestions or anything related to my research interests.
+Of course you can also follow me in social media (instagram or twitter) for no-academic stuff, like cycling, running, landscape photography o my personal hobbies.
+Happy to catch up and see what other people is doing.
 draft: false
 formspree_form_id: xjvjpgnn
 layout: split-right